Overall, the Elite Pro 2 is such a good headset that it’s a real shame it can’t be bought separately from the SuperAmp.

 As expected, the microphone on this thing is just phenomenal.
 The voice it records is crystal clear, and most importantly, it remains highly intelligible even when there’s a lot of ambient noise.
-It’s very smart about only picking up the sound that comes directly in front of it and does an excellent job of ignoring the rest with extreme prejudice.
+It’s also very smart about only picking up the sound that comes directly in front of it and does an excellent job of ignoring the rest with extreme prejudice.

-It was designed to be fit for professional tournament play with live audiences raising roaring in the venue during matches and still provide the players with the best possible means of communication.
+It was designed to be fit for professional tournament play with live audiences roaring in the venue during matches and still provide the players with the best possible means of communication.
 So it’s more than well equipped to let you leave your AC on or your window open while you game.
 It also sounds very natural when using it to take calls while your mobile device is connected to the Amp.

 The only thing we wouldn’t recommend is using Discord from your PC connected wirelessly to the Amp as a means of voice chatting while you game on the console.
 The sound quality will drop immensely.
 This is hardly a criticism of the microphone – if anything, we blame the Amp – but it is something that’s worth noting.

 And now we come to the audio.
-Honestly, there’s no better word that describes the sound quality of the Elite Pro 2 than ‘impressive’.
+Honestly, no better word describes the sound quality of the Elite Pro 2 than ‘impressive.’

 We’ve compared this headset to the Elite Altas a fair bit, but while the general design philosophy behind the sound remains largely the same – meaning it was tuned specifically to cater video games – the Elite Pro 2 improves upon a lot of aspects that the Elite Atlas lacks in.